joshuasa/cryptodoc/README.md

 ## GnuPG Overview

-[GnuPG](https://gnupg.org/) (also known as GPG) is a free implementation of the OpenPGP standard as defined by IETF [RFC4880](https://www.ietf.org/rfc/rfc4880.txt).
+[GnuPG](https://gnupg.org/) (also known as GPG) is a free implementation of the OpenPGP public key cryptography standard as defined by IETF [RFC4880](https://www.ietf.org/rfc/rfc4880.txt).
 With GPG you can securely encrypt and sign your data and communications.

 ## GnuPG Resources